 Fruit trees require pollination to be able to set fruit.
 If your tree is not self-pollinating, it needs a compatible pollinator planted nearby.
 Also, pollination-helpers like bees, birds, and wind need to be adequately present.
 If your tree is missing these important elements, it may bloom profusely, but it will most likely never set fruit.
 Read The Importance of Fruit Tree Pollination to learn more.

 Individual tree varieties have recommended hardiness zones for planting.
 You can find out how to determine your USDA hardiness zone by reading Fruit Tree Care: Planting in the Zone.
 Once you know what your zone is, you will be able to select fruit trees that are recommended to grow in your area.

 There are different things to consider when you plant in your zone:

 A tree can also have an excess of soil elements but not enough reserve food.
-The tree will appear to be healthy and lush during the growing season, but it will not bear fruit (even if it is mature) since, in most cases, the tree doesn’t bloom.
-This happens as a result of “over-feeding.”
-If the soil provides plenty of nutrients, like nitrogen (either naturally or by adding fertilizer), the tree puts on vigorous vegetative growth that will delay the growth of fruiting buds.
-You can remedy this problem by holding off on fertilizing, pruning the roots or scoring your trees.
+The tree will appear to be healthy and lush during the growing season, but it will not bear fruit (regardless of maturity) since, in many cases, the tree doesn’t even bloom.
+This happens as a result of “over-feeding”.
+If the soil provides plenty of nutrients, like nitrogen (either naturally or by adding fertilizer), the tree develops an excess of vegetative growth that will delay the growth of fruiting buds.
+You can remedy this problem by holding off on fertilizing and waiting until the next growing season for results.

-If you keep these instances in mind, then you will have a better understanding of why a fruit or nut tree does not bear.
+If you keep these instances in mind, then you will have a better understanding of why a fruit tree does not bear.
 Nip a potential problem in the bud and exercise your patience (not your lumberjack-swing).
 Your trees will thank you!